-If you’ve ever been frustrated by a broadband or landline fault that left you without service or an engineer who failed to turn up to an appointment, you’ll be pleased to learn that some providers will soon be required to automatically compensate us when problems occur as part of a new scheme introduced by Ofcom.
+If you’ve ever been frustrated by a broadband or landline fault that left you without service, or an engineer who failed to turn up to an appointment, you’ll be pleased to learn that some providers will soon be required to automatically compensate us when problems occur.

 Anyone with a residential broadband service could qualify for a payment.
 But when does broadband compensation begin, when and how does it pay out and how much could you receive?
 In this guide we’ll explain everything you need to know about the forthcoming automatic broadband and landline compensation scheme.